mslinn/jekyll_all_collections/README.md

 Fast Debugger (ruby-debug-ide 0.7.3, debase 0.2.4.1, file filtering is supported) listens on 0.0.0.0:1234
 ```
 Now attach to the debugger process.
-This git repo includes a Visual Studio Code launcher for this purpose labeled `Attach rdebug-ide`.
+This git repo includes a [Visual Studio Code launcher](./.vscode/launch.json) for this purpose labeled `Listen for rdebug-ide`.

+Now point your web browser to http://localhost:4444

 ## Additional Information
-More information is available on Mike Slinn's web site about
+More information is available on Mike Slinn's website about
 [Jekyll plugins](https://www.mslinn.com/blog/index.html#Jekyll).

 ## Installation
-This has already been done for the demo; these instructions are for incorporating the plugin(s) into other Jekyll websites.
+This has already been done for the demo;
+these instructions are for incorporating the plugin(s) into other Jekyll websites.
 Add this line to your application's Gemfile:

 ```ruby